 It seems, then, that the design idea is to have the outermost string struck only with the forefinger and never with the thumb.
 As this outermost string is further away from and raised higher than the other strings, the risk of hitting other strings by mistake is minimised.

-The same sort of idea was used in Thomas Cook's 17-string model instruments from the 1870s which have 10 strings (as was very common) but also 7 extra strings slightly further away from the player and raised up.
+As mentioned earlier, the same sort of idea was used in Thomas Cook's 17-string model instruments from the 1870s which have 10 strings (as was typical) but also 7 extra strings slightly further away from the player and raised up.
 These 7 extra strings are all chromatic notes and they are placed well out of the way of the diatonic notes.

 String raised on a metal rider on the 19-string instrument.